 Your intuition might be telling you to let go of a collaboration, go in a new direction, do something completely different than you are now, move to a different location, or surround yourself with different people.
 Whatever it is, you will save yourself some misery and confusion by listening to your gut early on.

 Sometimes, this requires you to trust the unknown and take some big leaps without a clear path in sight.
 It’s okay if it’s scary, but if you know deep down in your soul and gut that this is where you need to lead, then trust it.
 Your intuition always wants the best for you.

-As an introvert entrepreneur, you need to decide what is best for you and give yourself that.
+As a self-employed introvert, you need to decide what is best for you and give yourself that.
 Do business your way, and you will be happier and shine in what you do.
 If you pay attention to what you need and put it into practice, then you are more likely to experience sustainable success!